“Videte, vigilate, et orate.”

 - The Hermits fast every day from the Feast of the Exaltation of the Cross until Easter, excepting Sundays and major feasts.

 - On Sundays and major Feasts, the Hermits pray all of the Divine Office together in the chapel, gather for Adoration of the Blessed Sacrament with Benediction, have recreation, and eat together in the common refectory.

 Albertus, Dei gratia Hierosolymitanae Ecclesiae vocatus Patriarcha, dilectis in Christo filiis B. et caeteris eremitis qui sub eius obedientia iuxta fontem in Monte Carmeli morantur: in Domino salutem, et Sancti Spiritus benedictionem.

-Albert, called by the grace of God to be Patriarch of the Church of Jerusalem, to the beloved sons in Christ B. and the other hermits who are under his obedience living near the spring on Mount Carmel, health in the Lord and the blessing of the Holy Spirit.
+Albert, called by the grace of God to be Patriarch of the Church of Jerusalem, to the beloved sons in Christ B. and the other hermits who under his obedience are living near the spring on Mount Carmel, health in the Lord and the blessing of the Holy Spirit.

 Multifarie multisque modis sancti patres instituerunt qualiter quisque, in quocumque ordine fuerit, vel quemcumque modum religiosae vitae elegerit, in obsequio Jesu Christi vivere debeat, et eidem fideliter, de corde puro et bona conscientia, deservire.

 In varied and many ways, the holy fathers instituted how each one, in whatever order he be or whatever manner of religious life he choose, should live in the service of Jesus Christ and serve Him faithfully, from a pure heart and a good conscience.

 Verum, quia requiritis a nobis ut iuxta propositum vestrum tradamus vobis vitae formulam, quam tenere in posterum debeatis: